OrlandoJE/socialMediaProject/README.md

 # Social Media Website Project
-This project uses React, TypeScript, TailwindCSS and Firebases.
+This project uses React, TypeScript, TailwindCSS and Firebase.
 From ReactJS Course by Pedro Machado